uditshaw/Assistancy/README.md

 Assistancy AI Voice assistant:"Good Morning (Greets the user according to time), I am your Assistancy, How can I help you?"

-This project is build by the Members of Group - 3, Tools and Techniques Laboratory, KIIT.
 ## Acknowledgements

  - [End-End Guide for Speech Recognition in Python](https://www.analyticsvidhya.com/blog/2021/12/guide-for-speech-recognition/)